What is the localization strategy for Employee Central Time Management?

-Recently we see an explosion in the number of customers using the Time and Attendance Management functionality in Employee Central.
+Recently we see an explosion in the number of customers using the Time Management functionality in Employee Central.
 This goes for both the absence management (time off), as well as the time sheet.

 Very often I am asked the same question: what kind of localization is offered and can be expected in Employee Central Time and Attendance Management?
 In my previous post I addressed it shortly, and the short answer is YES!
 Find out more in this post.

 One of the driving forces behind the large scale adoption is the ability to harmonize country specific time and attendance management processes on a single platform.